 Our development approach involves protecting the

-master branch so that it becomes the official release record for any RAPIDS project.
-Development PRs will be merged into a release branch, which will be merged into master and tagged only when the release is ready.
+main branch so that it becomes the official release record for any RAPIDS project.
+Development PRs will be merged into a release branch, which will be merged into main and tagged only when the release is ready.
 The only other merges to

 All PRs are merged into a release branch named

 B is the minor version number.
 Release branches are created from the previous release branch when the decision has been made to freeze the release.

 To freeze a release branch is to stop new development for the release, and focus on completing outstanding features and any bugs discovered from testing.
 Once this freeze happens a new branch

 C=B+1) is created so development can continue.
 Updates to

 branch-M.B can be merged as needed to

 branch-M.C, but generally will wait until the release is finished.
 This means that